brucek/trolly/README.md

 ###Is this boilerplate production ready?
 Yes, for small applications.
 For a larger project, you'll need to customize the boilerplate after your own needs, but that is out of scope of this boilerplate.

+###How do I set this up to work with React

+First you have to install the `babel-preset-es2015` preset, and the React packages - `react 14.x` and `react-dom 14.x`.
+Then you need to modify the `babelrc` file so it looks like this `"presets": [ "es2015", "stage-0", "react" ]`.
+And to get `JSX` working in the unit tests, you need to import the React library - `import React from 'react'.`

+###Is there absolute paths in Trolly, or can I change the paths?
+Not sure what you mean.
+But you can modify the `config.js` file inside the `./config` folder if you want to change the paths, or the name on the library.
+Example if the name on your library is `Foo`, you have to change `_app = 'trolly'` to `_app = 'Foo'`.
+Or if your unit test folder is `unitTests`, you have to rename `testDir = _root + 'tests'` to `testDir = _root + 'unitTests'`.

 ## License
 MIT © [KFlash](https://github.com/kflash)